 SUSE has optimized the SAP HANA maintenance process in the cluster.
-The improved procedure only sets the multi-state-resource to maintenance and keeps the rest of the cluster (SAPHanaTopology clones and IPaddr2 vIP resource) still active.
-Using the updated procedure allows a seamless SAP HANA maintenance in the cluster as the Overlay IP address can automatically follow the running primary.
+The improved procedure only sets the master-slave-resource to maintenance and keeps the rest of the cluster (SAPHanaTopology clones and IPaddr2 vIP resource) still active.
+Using the updated procedure allows a seamless SAP HANA maintenance in the cluster, as the virtual IP address can automatically follow the running primary.

 Prepare the cluster not to react on the maintenance work to be done on the SAP HANA database systems.
-Set the multi-state-resource to be unmanaged and the cluster nodes in maintenance mode.
+Set the master-slave-resource to be unmanaged and the cluster nodes in maintenance mode.